coding-in-the-wild/just-login-core/README.md

 The constructor is passed a level up database.
 It can also be passed a secret-code generating function, which must return a unique string; it will use the built in function if not supplied

-If no code-generating function is supplied, use a UUID gen
+If no code-generating function is supplied, use a UUID generator for the token

 Stores: (in a levelup database)